 IMPLEMENTATION DEFINED error syndrome register.
-The miscellaneous syndrome registers contain:
+The miscellaneous syndrome registers might contain:

-- Corrected error counter or counters, if the node supports the counting of Corrected errors. - Information to identify the FRU in which the error was detected, and might contain enough information to locate the error within that FRU. - Other state information not present in the corresponding status and address registers.
+- Information to identify the FRU in which the error was detected, and might contain enough information to locate the error within that FRU. - A Corrected error counter or counters. - Other state information not present in the corresponding status and address registers.